-- water retention (build-up) around your face and ankles
+- a build-up of water (water retention) around your face and ankles

 - increase in appetite

-- raised blood sugar, particularly in patients with diabetes.
+- raised blood sugar, particularly in people with diabetes.

-The side effects from radiotherapy will depend on the area of the body being treated but common side effects are fatigue and redness in the treated area.
+These will depend on the area of the body being treated but common side effects are tiredness (fatigue), and redness in the treated area.
 Your healthcare team will speak to you in more detail about this.

-You may also need what’s known as supportive care, during and after treatment.
-Supportive care includes prevention and treatment of infection, blood transfusions, mouth care, diet, pain management and dealing with complications associated with your illness or your treatment.
+You may also need supportive care, during and after treatment.
+Supportive care includes prevention and treatment of infection, blood transfusions, mouth care, dietary advice, pain management and dealing with complications associated with your illness or your treatment.

 After treatment you may wonder whether there are any specific signs or symptoms you should be looking out for.
 An obvious reason to contact the hospital team would be any new swellings.
-Similarly, fever, sweats or weight loss should be reported.
-It’s a good idea to tell the hospital team of any changes in your general health or any new signs or symptoms you notice.
+Similarly, you should report fever, drenching sweats or unexplained weight loss.
+It’s a good idea to tell the hospital team about any changes in your general health or any new signs or symptoms you notice.

 Vaccines and blood transfusions

-Once you’ve completed your treatment and you’re in remission (you have no active cancer), you shouldn’t receive live vaccines (for example, yellow fever, oral polio vaccine, measles and shingles), as these may cause serious illness.
+Once you’ve completed your treatment and you’re in remission (you have no active cancer), you shouldn’t receive live vaccines such as yellow fever, measles and shingles, as these may cause serious illness.
 Ask your healthcare team for more advice about vaccines.

-Hodgkin lymphoma patients must not receive blood or any other blood product such as platelets that haven’t been irradiated (treated with radiation).
-It’s important you carry a card to inform other medical teams of this risk.
-Your healthcare team should give you one of these cards; if you haven’t been offered a card yet, you could speak to your key worker or doctor about it on your next visit.
+People with Hodgkin lymphoma mustn’t receive blood - or any other blood product such as platelets - that hasn’t been treated with radiation (irradiated).
+It’s important you carry a card to tell other medical teams about this.
+Your healthcare team should give you one of these cards.
+If you haven’t been offered a card yet, you could speak to your key worker or doctor about it on your next visit.
 You may also want to wear a special bracelet to give this information to doctors caring for you if you’re unconscious or unable to explain.